-Broth made in a pressure cooker tastes like broth that’s been simmered on the stove for hours but you don’t have to skim the foam off the top, nor watch it closely so it doesn’t boil too rapidly, and it cooks in a fraction of the time.
+Pressure Cooker Turkey Stock made in your pressure cooker or Insta Pot tastes like stock that’s been simmered on the stove for hours.
+But you don’t have to skim the foam off the top, nor watch it closely so it doesn’t boil too rapidly, and it cooks in a fraction of the time.

 Recently, I stumbled upon Comfy Cusiine’s post on making turkey stock ahead of time.
 I thought it was such great idea that I decided this year instead of buying turkey stock to use in my gravy and stuffing, I would use my pressure cooker to make the stock.